TheGreatfpmK/CAV23-POMDP-benchmark/README.md

 # Search and Explore: Symbiotic Policy Synthesis in POMDPs

-This repository contains the benchmarks for the CAV'23 paper *Search and Explore: Symbiotic Policy Synthesis in POMDPs.*
+This artifact supplements CAV'23 paper *Search and Explore: Symbiotic Policy Synthesis in POMDPs*.

-This readme contains a description how to run these benchmarks to recreate the results from the paper.
-As a reference, we provide our logs in the `original-results`, in case something goes wrong.
+Contents of the artifact:
+- paynt.tar: the Docker image containing the tools and benchmarks discussed in the paper, as well as scripts for their automatized evaluation
+- paper-submission.pdf: the initial version of the paper submitted to CAV'23
+- paper-final.pdf: the revised version of the paper
+- LICENSE: the license file
+- README.md: this readme

+This artifact is hosted on Zenodo: https://doi.org/10.5281/zenodo.7874514.

+The first part of this readme describes how to use the artifact to reproduce results presented in the paper.
+The latter part presents the tools, their installation and their usage outside the scope of this artifact.

 ---

+## Reproducing the Experiments

-## Using the Docker and quick start
+### Using the Docker and quick start

 Load the image `paynt.tar` into your Docker environment using:
 ```
 docker load -i paynt.tar